emqxarchive/emqx-docs-en/advanced/auth-clientid.md

 The preset authentication data uses a clear text password in the configuration file, which should be avoided for security and maintainability considerations.

+The preset authentication data cannot be modified or deleted through the API, please use it with caution.

 {% endhint %}